 Today she is ninety-six years old and still going STRONG.
 This is her story.

 Janice Gravely is a UCLA graduate and international speaker.
 She is author of the book, "Won't Somebody Help Me!", a biography of how she miraculously crash landed, after her husband died at the controls of their airplane - one she did not know how to fly.
 Her story was heard on Paul Harvey and published in Reader's Digest, Guideposts, and numerous other publications.

 Janice Gravely at her art exhibit

 In 1991, through a routine eye exam, my wife discovered she was nearsighted.
 She had to wear glasses to drive a car, go to a movie or watch a ball game.

 A few years later, after we were married, Laura started juicing and taking BarleyLife®.

-It’s been seventeen years now and she still does not need to wear glasses.
+It’s been eighteen years now and she still does not need to wear glasses.

 Do You Believe Nutrition Matters?